nahtanojako/100-days-of-code/log.md

 ### Day 40: December 21, 2018

 **Today's Progress**:Completed the practice of template literals part and additional string improvements.
 Also, practised  destructuring objects and arrays.

+### Day 41: December 22, 2018

+**Today's Progress**:Completed the destructuring part and practised for in and for of loops also practised array improvements.